Global Media & Entertainment: Capital

-The Capital network consists of eleven contemporary hit stations which currently broadcast in numerous areas of England, Wales and central Scotland, alongside a digital UK-wide version.
-On 3 January 2011, Capital London, The Hit Music Network and the Galaxy network became part of the nine-station Capital radio network; two former Heart stations became Capital in May 2014.
+The Capital network consists of eleven contemporary hit stations which are broadcast in numerous areas of England, Wales and central Scotland, alongside a digital UK-wide version.
+On 3 January 2011, Capital London, The Hit Music Network, and the Galaxy network joined the Capital radio network; two former Heart stations became Capital in May 2014.
 Local news hours were extended as part of the agreement to increase programme-sharing, and advertising remains locally sold.
-Programming outside local hours originates from Capital's network studios in Leicester Square, London.
-Unlike its competitor BBC Radio 1, Capital only plays dance-pop music (which they shorten for timings unlike their sister station Capital Dance) and doesn't usually play any rock or alternative music (which they usually play pop rock songs).
+Programming outside local hours is broadcast from Capital's network studios in Leicester Square, London.
+Unlike its competitor BBC Radio 1, Capital primarily plays dance-pop music and rarely plays rock or alternative music.

 Capital runs two major multi-artist events each year, Capital's Summertime Ball and Capital's Jingle Bell Ball.

 Capital Dance

-Capital Dance is a national digital radio station operated as a spin-off from the main Capital station.
-The station broadcasts from studios at Leicester Square in London alongside its sister stations Capital and Capital XTRA.
+Capital Dance is a national digital radio station, operating as a spin-off from the main Capital station.
+Like its sister stations, the station broadcasts from Leicester Square in London.
 The station predominantly plays contemporary electronic dance music.

 Capital XTRA

-An urban music station based in London, originally named Choice FM.
-Until Summer 2010 it was sold as part of the Galaxy network for marketing purposes only, but retained its own separate branding and programming.
-From then on, with Galaxy ultimately absorbed into Capital, Choice was a separate station within Global's line-up.
-On 7 October 2013 Choice FM was rebranded as Capital XTRA and made available nationally via DAB radio.
+Capital XTRA is an urban music station.
+Originally named Choice FM, it was acquired by Global in 2010; it was marketed as part of the Galaxy network, but retained its own separate branding and programming.
+On 7 October 2013, Choice FM was rebranded as Capital XTRA and made available nationally via DAB radio.

 Capital Xtra Reloaded

-Capital Xtra Reloaded broadcasts from Birmingham and is available on DAB+ on Sound Digital and online via Global Player.
-Its output consists primarily of hip-hop, dance, garage, R&B and grime classics from the 1990s, 2000s and 2010s.
+Capital Xtra Reloaded is a digital radio station broadcasting from Birmingham.
+Its output consists primarily of hip-hop, dance, garage, R&B, and grime music from the 1990s, 2000s, and 2010s.